 Lodgers and subletting

-You have the right to take in lodgers as long as it does not make your home overcrowded, but you must get permission from your area housing office in writing first.
+You have the right to take in lodgers as long as it does not make your home overcrowded, but you must get permission from your housing services office in writing first.
 We will not allow you to take in lodgers if you live in a sheltered unit or other form of supported accommodation.

 Note: There are legal differences between a lodger and a subtenant, and you should get advice before renting a room in your home.